-Boeing tells FAA it does not believe 737 MAX wiring should be moved: sources
+Boeing tells FAA it does not believe 737 MAX wiring should be moved -sources

-SEATTLE/WASHINGTON (Reuters) - Boeing Co (BA.N) told the U.S. Federal Aviation Administration it does not believe it needs to separate wiring bundles on its grounded 737 MAX jetliner that regulators have warned could short circuit and cause catastrophic consequences, people familiar with the matter said on Friday.
+SEATTLE/WASHINGTON (Reuters) - Boeing Co (BA.N) told the U.S. Federal Aviation Administration it does not believe it needs to separate or move wiring bundles on its grounded 737 MAX jetliner that regulators have warned could short circuit with catastrophic consequences, people familiar with the matter said on Friday.

 The FAA confirmed Friday it had received a proposal from the planemaker regarding the wiring issue.